Kittens have a reputation for being playful. Why is play so important to them?

 How can I prevent damage when I am not available to supervise?

 When the cat cannot be supervised, leave it in a cat-proof area, with soft comfortable bedding and a litter box for elimination.
 Be certain that your kitten has had sufficient play and attention before confinement.
 Although a large dog kennel or cat crate may be an acceptable form of confinement for short departures, most cats can be confined in one or a few rooms that have been effectively cat-proofed.
 This allows the cat some freedom while preventing damage and injuries.
 Child locks and secure containers can be used to keep your cat out of cupboards or garbage cans.
-Any of your possessions or household objects that might be clawed, pounced on, explored, or knocked flying, should be either kept out of the cat’s reach or booby-trapped.
+Any of your possessions or household objects that might be clawed, pounced on, explored, or knocked flying, should be either kept out of the cat’s reach or made undesirable.
 Remember that with their excellent ability to jump and climb, damage prevention may also be needed far above floor level.

-Booby-trapping (see below) can be used to teach your cat to “stay away” from specified areas by making the sites unpleasant.
+Making areas undesirable can be used to teach your cat to stay away from specified areas by making the sites unpleasant.
 Before making an area unpleasant, be certain that some of the confinement area offers appropriate and sufficient outlets to meet your cats innate needs.
 The kitten should be provided with a post for scratching, some ledges or shelves for climbing and perching, and a few play toys that can be swatted, batted, or chased.
 Cat toys on springs and those that are hung from doors or play centers, ping-pong balls, whole walnuts, or catnip mice are often fun for cats to chase and attack.
 Cat play centers can be purchased or constructed to provide areas for perching and scratching in a relatively small compact area.
 Some cats like to explore new objects, so a few empty boxes or paper bags (never plastic) will keep some cats entertained until the owner has time to play.
 Sometimes the best solution is to get a second cat for companionship and play.
 Be certain that the second cat is young, sociable, and playful.

-Although some people think of confinement, cat-proofing and booby-trapping as unnecessary or cruel, they are precautionary measures to keep the cat safe and prevent damage to the household when the owners are not available to supervise.
+Although some people think of confinement, cat-proofing and make areas unpleasant as unnecessary or cruel, they are precautionary measures to keep the cat safe and prevent damage to the household when the owners are not available to supervise.
 Common owner complaints such as chewing on plants, scratching, climbing or playing in inappropriate locations, or elimination outside of the litter area, are just a few of the potential problems that can best be prevented with a little planning and forethought.
 Then, when a family member is home and available to supervise, your cat can be given more freedom to explore and become accustomed to those areas of the home where problems might otherwise occur.

 What problems are associated with play?